sakhtar1979/blog-microservices/README.md

 Note: if Token is expired then please run the Token command again.

-5- Now to similuate DR scenario, please stop the edgeserver in NYC (Zuul) either from command line or Kitematic 6- Now run the following command again: curl -H "Authorization: Bearer $TOKEN"  -ks 'https://localhost/api/product/1046' | jq .
+5- Now to simulate DR scenario, please stop the edgeserver in NYC (Zuul) either from command line or Kitematic 6- Now run the following command again: curl -H "Authorization: Bearer $TOKEN"  -ks 'https://localhost/api/product/1046' | jq .

-Expected Result: You should see NC zuul into action and all services will be called from NC zone.
+Expected Result: You should see NC Zuul into action and all services will be called from NC zone.
 It proves that using zone we can simulate current Data center and DR strategy.
 The failover will be done at GTM level in real environment (manually for DR testing and perhaps automatically for actual Disaster scenario).

-6- Bring back the previoulsy stopped Zuul NYC container by running: docker-compose up -d
+6- Bring back the previously stopped Zuul NYC container by running: docker-compose up -d

 7- Now again run: